We're With You at Each and Every Step

 Here at Arden, we will always strive to provide a support network that can guide our students not only through their studies, but through anything life may throw their way during their time with us.

-On University Mental Health Day and every other, I encourage Arden students and employees to open themselves up to conversations about mental health, because talking is the first step to breaking a taboo which really needn’t exist.
+During Mental Health Awareness Week and every other, I encourage Arden students and employees to open themselves up to conversations about mental health, because talking is the first step to breaking a taboo which really needn’t exist.